 Many People Experience TMD

-TMD, or temporomandibular jaw disorders, refers to a group of painful conditions that directly affect the jaw.
+TMD, or temporomandibular jaw disorders, is a group of painful conditions directly affecting the jaw.
 TMJ disorders fall into three main categories:

 Myofascial pain–pain in the muscles that control jaw function, as well as the neck and shoulder muscles

 Internal derangement of the joint–a dislocated jaw or disc, or an injury to the condyle (the round, protruding end of the bone)

 Degenerative joint disease–osteoarthritis or rheumatoid arthritis in the jaw joint

 At the Williamsburg Center for Dental Health, we have found that a conservative approach to treatment is effective for many patients.
 This might include self-care practices at home, regulating stress, and avoiding strenuous jaw movements.
 We can also create a mouth-guard-like orthotic that fits over your upper or lower teeth to reduce clenching or grinding.

 Because a misaligned bite causes many TMD problems, we can use a digital bite recording system to tell us where your bite may be off.
 Our in-office technical capabilities include a 3D imaging system if your TMD issues require a closer look, and we send the images directly to a dental radiologist for interpretation.

 If necessary, we can also send you for an MRI.
 Further treatment for TMD, if required, can be provided by an orthodontist or oral surgeon.